Local Regulations

 City Requirements

-- Permit Application: Obtain a debris removal permit from the city office prior to starting any debris removal activities.
+- Permit Acquisition: A permit must be obtained from the city’s Department of Public Works prior to any debris removal activities.

 State Requirements